dendronhq/dendron-site/vault/pkg.plugin-core.dev.cook.md

 ### Modifying contributes in package.json

 The `contributes` in `package.json` is all generated.
-If you are planning on modifying it - don't add it directly in the json file but follow one of the following instructions instead.
+If you are planning on modifying it - don't add it directly in the json file but use `yarn gen:config` to do it instead

 ### Add a new Command